-Safeguard your pet’s health, help improve their behavior and save money
+Safeguard your pet’s health and help improve their behavior

 From the Humane Society of the United States spay or neutering your pet is an important decision for pet owners.
 As animal lovers who value our pets, it is important to understand the impact of this decision.